Lokesh0423/secure-gitops-platform/README.md

 ## Key Design Decisions

 **Why ArgoCD over manual kubectl apply?**
 GitOps means the Git repo is the single source of truth.
-ArgoCD continuously reconciles cluster state against the repo — any drift is automatically corrected.
-This eliminates "it works on my machine" deploy bugs.
+ArgoCD continuously reconciles cluster state against the repo, so any drift is automatically corrected.
+This eliminates deploy inconsistencies across environments.

 **Why OPA Gatekeeper?**
-Kubernetes RBAC controls who can do what, but doesn't enforce *what* they deploy.
-OPA policies block non-compliant workloads at admission time — e.g., containers running as root are rejected before they ever reach a node.
+Kubernetes RBAC controls who can do what, but does not enforce what they deploy.
+OPA policies block non-compliant workloads at admission time.
+Containers running as root are rejected before they ever reach a node.

 **Why Trivy in CI, not just at runtime?**
 Shift-left security.
 Catching a critical CVE at image build time costs minutes to fix.
 Catching it in production costs hours of incident response and potential data exposure.

 **Why a monorepo?**
-In a real platform team, infra, app, and deployment config living in separate repos causes coordination overhead.
+In a real platform team, keeping infra, app, and deployment config in separate repos creates coordination overhead.
 A monorepo makes the full delivery lifecycle visible and auditable in one place.

 ---

 ## Getting Started

 ### Prerequisites

 - Azure CLI + active subscription
 - Terraform >= 1.5
 - kubectl